carlonicora/RAW/jinx.md

 You should write everything in pencil, at least in your mind.
 This means, be ready to change your mind over and over again.
 This mental attitude will help you being a better storyteller.

 One of the most crucial aspects of plotting a campaign is to understand that everything you are writing now is just an idea.
 You still don't know your player characters, their backstories and their dreams.
 You have no idea how their future actions will impact the villain's plot.
 This is why your plot and its collection of adventures should still be just an idea.
 You will change your plot adventures ideas many times, and you should understand that this is the life of a good campaign.
-There is nothing worse than a game master who can't conceive that their players may not be interested in the order of events.
+There is nothing worse than a game master who can't conceive that their players may not be interested in the order of Scenes.

 Remember the golden rule of a good game master.
 You must embrace change for your players' sake.
 While you will spend hours plotting and writing, it is their prerogative to decide how to interact with your creation.
 Trying to force a story down your player's throat is merely wrong.